 For more information and resources about Plan Selection, click HERE.

-If you're an upper-year student already enrolled in a plan and you'd like to change into or out of a FILM & MEDIA plan, click the Change My Plan button on this Arts & Science webpage between now and May 27th.
-Though the Change of Plan period is longer than the first-year Plan Selection period (technically runs into July), we recommend you submit your change of plan request as early as possible (in May) so that you're switched in time for summer course registration.
+If you're an upper-year student already enrolled in a plan and you'd like to change into or out of a FILM & MEDIA plan, click the Change My Plan button on this Arts & Science webpage between May 22 and June 30, 2023.
+Though the Change of Plan period is longer than the first-year Plan Selection period, we recommend you submit your change of plan request as early as possible (in May) so that you're switched in time for summer course registration.

-Contact Helga Smallwood at email@example.com if you have questions or concerns about switching plans.
+Contact Gary Kibbins at email@example.com if you have questions or concerns about switching plans.

 - To search for MAPP courses, you must type "Me" for 'Media' to locate them in the search criteria and not "Ma" for 'MAPP'